 - Change for Life clubs encourage less active children to participate in physical activities.

-- New playground equipment encourages children to be more active during playtimes and dinnertimes
+- New playground equipment encourages children to be more active during playtimes.

-- Increasing the number and range of competitions within school and between schools has raised the profile of sport in our school.
+- Increasing the number and range of competitions within school and between schools has increased the number of pupils engaged in competitive sport.